moby/moby/docs/sources/examples/hello_world.rst

 .. code-block:: bash

-    # Download an busybox image
+    # Download a busybox image
     $ sudo docker pull busybox

 The ``busybox`` image is a minimal Linux system.
 You can do the same